niHonkage/DocsLearning/en/learn-more/faq/use-llms-faq.md

 ### 1. How to access OpenAI via a proxy server in China?

-Dify supports custom API domain names for OpenAI and any large model API server compatible with OpenAI.
+Fusionworks supports custom API domain names for OpenAI and any large model API server compatible with OpenAI.
 In the community edition, you can fill in the target server address through **Settings --> Model Providers --> OpenAI --> Edit API**.

 ### 2. How to choose a base model?